Translational Science Highlight

 “What does risky behavior in a fish look like?” an audience member asked.
 Peterson clarified that fish usually avoid shallow areas of the tank where predators may lurk.
 However, zebrafish will venture into the shallow area if it is the only way to release more of the drug.
 Peterson will be able to use the shallow water test to look for new drugs that stop addictive behaviors in the fish — and, hopefully, to develop new therapies for addiction in humans.

 This test was one of many innovative approaches to finding new treatments for addiction or pain highlighted by researchers at The Opioid Crisis and the Future of Addiction and Pain Therapeutics: Opportunities, Tools, and Technologies Symposium in February 2019.
-NCATS co-hosted the two-day symposium with the National Institute on Drug Abuse (NIDA) and the National Institute of Neurological Disorders and Stroke (NINDS) as part of the NIH HEAL (Helping to End Addiction Long-termSM) Initiative, a trans-NIH effort to address the opioid crisis through science.
+NCATS co-hosted the two-day symposium with the National Institute on Drug Abuse (NIDA) and the National Institute of Neurological Disorders and Stroke (NINDS) as part of the Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM, a trans-NIH effort to address the opioid crisis through science.

 “This special meeting brought together the two sides of this scientific and medical and public health problem: the addiction and overdose side and the pain side,” said Christopher P. Austin, M.D., NCATS director, in his welcoming remarks.
 “We hope it will lead to new insights that otherwise wouldn’t happen.”